candytabata/computer-vision/README.md

-# image-classification
+# Computer vision
-Using this repository for codes based on image classification.
+Using this repository for codes based on computer vision.